vipulnaik/working-drafts/lesswrong/aligning-my-web-server-with-devops-practices-part-2-security.md

   aren't part of a web request flow; these happen either periodically or as needed by me.
 Nonetheless, having these credentials in an open, readable location, or having overly generous permissions for these credentials, can increase the damage from a security breach.
+This motivates the practices I describe in the "Unique credentials for external services with limited permissions" section below.

 ## Firewall / security group